MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: APPENDIX

-\begin{acks} This material is based upon work supported by the Assistant Secretary of Defense for Research and Engineering under Air Force Contract No. FA8702-15-D-0001, and United States Air Force Research Laboratory Cooperative Agreement Number FA8750-19-2-1000.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Assistant Secretary of Defense for Research and Engineering, or the United States Air Force.
+\begin{acks} \todo{We would like to thank anonymous reviewers and our shepherd (Purushottam Kulkarni) for their feedback which helped us improve this paper.
+This research was supported by NSF Award 1910601, NSF Award 2124897, and Northeastern University.} This research was also sponsored by the United States Air Force Research Laboratory and the United States Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the United States Air Force or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein. \end{acks}